Internal · Instructor Reference

 E.Performance and Limitations

-Obj: W&B determination; performance charts; density altitude + wind effects; performance airspeeds; airspeed toload-factor relationship; water-ballast purpose; limitations vs required performance.
+Obj: W&B determination, within limits through all phases of flight; performance charts; density altitude + wind effects; performance airspeeds; airspeed to load-factor relationship; ballast management + performance effect; limitations vs required performance.

 Std: demonstrates aeronautical knowledge.